Double Dragon (TV series): Merchandise

-In 1994, the tie-in video game Double Dragon V: The Shadow Falls, has been developed by Leland Interactive Media and published by Tradewest.
+In 1994, the tie-in video game Double Dragon V: The Shadow Falls was developed by Leland Interactive Media and published by Tradewest.
 The game was first ported to the Super NES, then it had a North America-only release for the Genesis, and the final port is the Jaguar which is the only console to have a Japan release of the game.
 Out of all three fighting game spin-offs of Double Dragon, this is the first and only game to receive criticism.

 Tyco Toys produced a set of action figures.
 The figures included: Billy Lee, Jimmy Lee, Blaster, Vortex, Shadow Master, Sickle, and Trigger Happy.
 Three vehicles were also made: The (Dragon) Cycle, (Dragon) Cruiser, and Shadow Raven.

-Home video releases
+Home media

 United States

 In 1994, Buena Vista Home Video through the DIC Toon-Time Video label released three VHS tapes of the series.
 The Legend Begins and Deadly Mutants, released on June 7, 1994, contained "The Shadow Falls" and "The Legend Continues", and "The Price of Oblivion" and "Judgement Day" respectively, while "The Shield of the Shadow Khan", released on November 11, featured the episodes "Shadow Khan", "Shadow Claw" and "Doom Claw" edited into a Feature-Length format.

-Invincible Pictures released Double Dragon: The Animated Series on DVD in Region 1 for the very first time in the country on August 13, 2019.
+Invincible Pictures released Double Dragon: The Animated Series on DVD in Region 1 for the very first time in the country in August 2019.

 Discotek Media released Double Dragon on Blu-ray in May 2022.